What is GNSS in Surveying?

-These systems are innovative and ground breaking with the latest releases including the Trimble R12, which introduced geospatial professionals to Trimble ProPoint™ GNSS Technology which greatly improves performance in challenging GNSS conditions.
-This was followed by the Trimble R12i which offers Trimble TIP Tilt Compensation Technology – Inertial Measurement Unit (IMU) based tilt compensation for accurate setting out and measuring points without precisely levelling the pole.
+Meanwhile, the Trimble R12i offers Trimble TIP Tilt Compensation Technology – Inertial Measurement Unit (IMU)-based tilt compensation for accurate setting out and measuring points without precisely levelling the pole.

-The GNSS systems are also compatible with Trimble VRS Now, Trimble’s RTK correction service.
+The GNSS systems in our range are fully compatible with Trimble VRS Now, Trimble’s RTK (real time kinematic) positioning correction service.

 Other Trimble GNSS correction technologies include Trimble CenterPoint RTX® Correction Service providing RTK level precision worldwide without the need for a base station or VRS network.
 Meanwhile Trimble xFill® Technology is designed to keep you working in radio and cellular black spots with continuous RTK coverage.

 Why Choose a Trimble GNSS System from KOREC?

 We are the largest distributor of Trimble mapping and surveying solutions in the UK and Ireland, and one of the largest in the world, having been in partnership for over 20 years.
 During that time, we’ve been instrumental in bringing some of Trimble’s pioneering solutions to the UK and Ireland markets, including innovative augmented reality and total station technology.